rapid7/cps/README.md

 CPS is a centralized dynamic property service.
 It serves up the precomputed properties for a service as well as dynamic consul properties in the form of `conqueso.service.ips=`.
 It also supports AWS SSM Parameter Store SecureStrings.

+See [cps-property-generator](https://github.com/rapid7/cps-property-generator) for generating json property files and uploading them to s3.

 ## configuration

 In order to run this project you need to set the following values in `cps.json` at the root of the project: